rich-b/minesweeper-react/README.md

 ## What's left/missing?
 * More tests
 * Sass Modules instead of global css
-* Ability to 'unflag' a mine
-* Ability to change number of mines (UI work only)

 This project is based on `create-react-app-with-redux` https://github.com/tstringer/create-react-app-with-redux